The 2018 Gallup poll showed that an Average American expects to retire at the age of 66.

 In order to calculate how much money are you going to need, you multiply these 25 years with the annual amount you’d like to live on for the rest of your life.

-The Bureau of Labor Statistics provides the data, which shows that an average US citizen aged 35 to 64 earns around $50,000 / year.
+The Bureau of Labor Statistics provides data showing that an average US citizen aged 35 to 64 earns around $50,000 / year.
 On the other hand, folks who are older than 65 earn around $47,000 / year.

 Assuming you’re earning a bit over the average, say $65,000 a year, and you would like to maintain that living standard, you’d need $1,625,000.